oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - `"userSpecifiedConfiguration"`: The artifact is a configuration file provided by the user.

-> The following role values denote artifacts that have changed since some previous time which we refer to as the “baseline time.”
+> The following role values denote artifacts that have changed since some previous time which we refer to as the "baseline time."
 >
 > A SARIF producer **MAY** determine the baseline time in any way.
 (For example, if `theRun.baselineGuid` ([§3.14.5](#baselineguid-property)) is present, the tool might use its start time as the baseline time.
 Alternatively, the tool might use version control information, such as the time of some commit before the one being analyzed.)